ihrke/balancinator/intro.md

 - visualize gender balance by means of **diverging pips**
 - generate scatter plots that indicate increase or decrease of gender balance between **two points in time**

 - download **image files in .png  (and soon .pdf) format** you can use in your report, presentation, poster, role-up etc.
-- customize you data easily and get your updatet plots **on one klick**
+- customize you data easily and get your updated plots **on one klick**

-- identify units at your organizaion that are in **need of specific gender equality measures**
+- identify units at your organization that are in **need of specific gender equality measures**
 - monitor gender balance **within and across different fields of knowledge and practices**
 - evaluate the **effects of interventions** at the units’ level

 - develop effective and more **gender-aware management** practices at your institution

 The Balancinator is still under construction.
-If you have any questions or feedback for improvement please contact lilli.mittner@uit.no
+If you have any questions or feedback for improvement, please contact lilli.mittner@uit.no